Robert F. Williams: Cuba

 Williams went to Cuba in 1961 by way of Canada and Mexico.
-He regularly broadcast addresses from Cuba to Southern blacks on "Radio Free Dixie".
+He regularly broadcast addresses from Cuba to Southern blacks on Radio Free Dixie.
 He established the station with approval of Cuban leader Fidel Castro, along with assistance of the government, and operated it from 1962 to 1965.
+While in America he had supported the Fair Play for Cuba Committee.

 During the Cuban Missile Crisis in 1962, Williams used Radio Free Dixie to urge black soldiers in the U.S. armed forces, who were then preparing for a possible invasion of Cuba, to engage in insurrection against the United States.

 While you are armed, remember this is your only chance to be free. ...
 This is your only chance to stop your people from being treated worse than dogs.
 We'll take care of the front, Joe, but from the back, he'll never know what hit him.
 You dig?

-During this stay, Mabel and Robert Williams published a newspaper, The Crusader.
-He wrote his book Negroes With Guns while in Cuba.
+Williams also published a newspaper, The Crusader.
+In 1962, he wrote his book Negroes with Guns.
 It had a significant influence on Huey P. Newton, founder of the Black Panthers and in later years Mauricelm-Lei Millere, the founder of African American Defense League.
 Despite his absence from the United States, in 1964 Williams was elected president of the US-based Revolutionary Action Movement (RAM).

+During his time in Cuba, Williams increased his efforts to obtain international support and publicity for the concept of African American armed self-defense.
+Following requests by Williams, Mao Zedong issued a statement in People's Daily in August 1963 in support of the African American struggle against discrimination.
+On August 10, China's ambassador to Cuba invited Williams to the Chinese embassy to be presented with a copy of Mao's statement.
+Later that month, People's Daily published a statement by Williams in which Williams stated that the dignity required self-defense and self-defense required a willingness to counterattack.

 Visit to Hanoi

-In 1965 Williams traveled to Hanoi, then the capital of North Vietnam.
+In 1965, Williams traveled to Hanoi, then the capital of North Vietnam.
 In a public speech, he advocated armed violence against the United States during the Vietnam War, congratulated China on obtaining its own nuclear weapons (which Williams referred to as "The Freedom Bomb"), and showed his solidarity with the North Vietnamese against the United States military attacks against that country.

 Some Communist Party USA members opposed Williams' positions, suggesting they would divide the working class in the U.S. along racial lines.
 In a May 18, 1964, letter from Havana to his U.S. lawyer, civil rights attorney Conrad Lynn, Williams wrote:

+Williams opposed what he described as "fake Marxists" who argued that black people should be patient and seek intervention through the courts and the electoral process.
+In Williams' view, African Americans had the right to use any means to oppose violent policies which targeted them.